Bee Cards

 • Thyme

-• Underground; they like old rodent nests • Ground-level: under dense vegetation, under bushes, leaf litter, birds nests, holes in trees • One cycle per year in north, can have two cycles further south • Short-lived lasting around three months • About 50 workers
+• Underground; they like old rodent nests, or ground-level: under dense vegetation, under bushes, leaf litter, birds nests, holes in trees

 Distribution